 Orkney College, which is part of the University of the Highlands and Islands, runs nationally accredited skills training courses for apprentices of the building trade, such as carpentry, joinery and bricklaying.
 The college also offers courses in traditional building skills.

-Farming has been a way of life in Orkney for 5,000 years and remains the main industry in the islands.More
+Farming has been a way of life in Orkney for 5,000 years and remains one of the main industries in the islands.More

 Arts and Crafts

 Orkney supports a thriving and remarkably varied crafts industry, with skilled artisans and artists producing all manner of high quality goods.More

 Orkney is renowned for its wind, wave and tidal energy resources.More

 Fishing remains an important part of the Orkney economy, with seafood products from the islands famous throughout Britain and beyond for their quality.More

 Food and Drink

 Orkney's food and drink producers are enormously proud of what they bring to the marketplace, and they also keen to enhance and promote the famous Orkney brand.More